google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS2E04-learn-how-to-design.md

 In this episode:

-* Techincal skills can hinder the process if you jump to solutions too soon.
+* Technical skills can hinder the process if you jump to solutions too soon.
 * Types of designers.
 * Design languages and [Material Design](http://material.io).